Archibald Menzies, a botanist and naval surgeon, brought the first five monkey puzzle saplings to the UK in 1795.

 In the wild, monkey puzzles are found in Chile and Argentina, 600 to 1,800 metres above sea level in moist areas rich with volcanic ash.
 They grow in mixed deciduous and evergreen forests or in pure stands.
 Here they can live to be around 150 years old.
 They have a shorter lifespan in drier or more polluted climes.

 Originally discovered by Spanish explorer Don Francisco Dendariarena in the 1600s, monkey puzzle was for a while the most valuable timber in the southern Andes, used for railway sleepers, pit props, ship masts and paper pulp.
 Today it is a protected icon of the Global Trees Campaign and these uses have largely ended.

-Its toasted seeds are still eaten by people living near monkey puzzle forests and its productivity (once it begins producing seed aged 30 - 40) gives it commercial crop potential.
+Its toasted seeds are still eaten by people living near monkey puzzle forests and its productivity (once it begins producing seed at around 30 to 40 years old) gives it commercial crop potential.

 Chile declared the monkey puzzle tree a national monument in 1990.

 - Scientific name: Araucaria araucana.
 This species was named after the Chilean province of Arauco where the tree was first discovered.

 - Conservation status: Vulnerable.
 Though protected by national monument status (it is illegal to cut down a wild monkey puzzle in Chile) and a CITES listing (controlling trade), this tree is still at risk in the wild.